Submissions

 Use italics also for musical notes in Western alphabetic notation when referring to a pitch in a specific octave (C c c' c''…), but uppercase non-italics for functional note names irrespective of their actual pitch (a C major chord consists of the notes C, E and G).

-7.2.5 Bold
+7.2.6 Bold

 Bold should only be used exceptionally, in cases of emphasis in a context that includes italics for other purposes, or in certain formulas.

-7.2.6 Figures and Tables
+7.2.7 Figures and Tables

 References to tables and figures should consist of the complete word, first letter capital plus number in Arabic numerals.
 Examples: Figure 1; Table 2.
 While tables may form part of the manuscript, please provide figures (also) in separate files.

-7.2.7 Tables
+7.2.8 Tables

 Use the table feature of your word processor for tables, keeping them as simple as possible.
 The caption should state all details that are needed to understand a table.

-7.2.8 Figures
+7.2.9 Figures

 Figures should be submitted as separate source files in .svg, .eps, .tif, .png or .jpg format, in a size suitable for the typesetting area of the journal which is 162x235 mm.
 The resolution of non-scalable formats should be at least 300 dpi for half-tone figures, and 600 dpi for line drawings.
-The files must be numbered according to their captions; their (approximate) position in the manuscript is indicated by the caption in one or more separate paragraphs formatted in the Caption style.
+It is not admissible to submit tables as raster-graphic formats; use the word processor’s table functions instead.
+Similarly, charts and similar should be submitted as scalable formats (SVG, EPS, even Windows metafile, if you must).

 Figure captions need to include the source, the rights, and where applicable and not evident from the figure itself, the scale.